Sifting by genre!

 Dying to read a SF classic?

-By the way, that demon will make its first appearance in Faith, book three of The Jonah Cycle, which will debut this fall!
+By the way, that demon will make its first appearance in Faith, book three of The Jonah Cycle, which will debut in 2025!
 Its Oklahoma sequel will come sometime later…

 About that SF classic...
 I should recommend something for you, as I have enjoyed many science fiction novels over the last 60 years.
 So here’s a list of favorites, in no particular order… except maybe the beginning…